 The foam stuffing ensures minimum bounce and the mattress has received positive reviews from the clients.
 According to the reviews and feedback given by the customers, the Moonlight Slumber Little Dreamer is durable and reliable and will definitely serve you well over a period of time.
 The Moonlight Slumber brand was introduced way back in 2004 and now manufactures 12 crib mattresses.
 The brand also produces twin and full-sized mattresses that provide an experience equivalent to that for the toddler side of the Little Dreamer.

-The only gripe that we had about this mattress is its price since at $200 on Amazon, the Moonlight Slumber Little Dreamer is slightly too expensive especially when you have to consider the fact that you have to purchase a crib and other expensive items simultaneously.
+The only gripe that we had about this mattress is its price.
+The Moonlight Slumber Little Dreamer is slightly too expensive especially when you have to consider the fact that you have to purchase a crib and other expensive items simultaneously.
 You can also take a look at our budget pick for a compatible alternative.

 It is also important that you take into account how you plan to use the mattress.
 If you are planning to use your crib mattress for four years and also plan to have a second child, you would want a crib mattress that will last longer without sagging or getting torn.
 But if you plan to buy a secondary mattress for travels, an affordable mattress would be the prudent choice.